 Job overview

 The Royal Marsden NHS Foundation Trust is seeking an enthusiastic and motivated Haematology Advanced Nurse Practitioner (ANP) to join our Cancer Services Directorate.
 This is a full-time role (37.5 hours per week) based primarily at our Sutton site, with travel required to all Trust sites including Chelsea.
+Please note this role is a band 7 / 8a depending on experience.

-This post offers a unique opportunity to develop and deliver advanced nursing practice within Haemato-Oncology across inpatient, outpatient, and day care settings for both NHS and private patients.
-Working as part of a highly skilled multidisciplinary team, you will provide expert clinical care, act as a role model and leader, and play a key role in shaping the future of Haemato-Oncology services within the Trust.
+This post offers a unique opportunity to develop and deliver advanced nursing practice within haemato-oncology across inpatient, outpatient, and day care settings for both NHS and private patients.
+Working as part of a highly skilled multidisciplinary team, you will provide expert clinical care, act as a role model and leader, and play a key role in shaping the future of haemato-oncology services within the Trust.

 Main duties of the job